airbytehq/airbyte/docs/operator-guides/browsing-output-logs.md

 To find the logs for a connection, navigate to a connection's `Job History` tab to see the latest syncs.

-## View the logs in-app
+## View the logs in the UI
 To open the logs in the UI, select the three grey dots next to a sync and select `View logs`.
-This will open our in-app log viewer.
+This will open our full screen in-app log viewer.

 :::tip
 If you are troubleshooting a sync error, you can search for `Error`, `Exception`, or `Fail` to find common errors.